codefuse-ai/codefuse-chatbot/sources/readme_docs/coagent/agent-flow-en.md

+## Attention
+Attention：The overall content is not yet complete, and further refinements to the flow and other Agent diagrams will be made in the future.

 ## Introduction to Core Connectors
 To facilitate everyone's understanding of the entire CoAgent link, we use a Flow format to detail how to build through configuration settings.